 Pet owners are turning to supplements to prevent (or solve) these problems and help their pets maintain a normal, healthy lifestyle for as long as possible.

-The rise in alternative medicines has also contributed to the pet supplement popularity, most notably the increasing market for CBD products.
+The rise in alternative medicines has also contributed to pet supplement popularity, most notably the increasing market for CBD products.
 Many companies are offering CBD dog treats and chews to help ease anxiety during separation, travel, and storms.